Begin the set up by standing tall and erect, with the feet

-(To set the arms in the correct position, allow the elbows
+(To set the arms in the correct position, allow the

-upper arms touching the chest cavity.)
+the upper arms touching the chest cavity.)

 ( Holding the forearms in a very firm condition will ensure

-that the shoulders, the arms and the golf club move away from
+that the shoulders, the arms and the golf club move away

-the address position as a complete one piece unit.)
+from the address position as a complete one piece unit.)

-must be set slightly to the left of the centre of your body.
+Finally, the hands must be set slightly to the left of the centre of your body.

-so that when you look at the ball the club head and the hands
+so that when you look at the ball the club head and the

-are to the left of the centre of your body.
+hands are to the left of the centre of your body.

-Place the club head behind the ball whilst ensuring that your
+Place the club head behind the ball whilst ensuring that

-head is well behind the ball.
+your left eye behind the ball.

 To hit the ball straight, set the feet, hips, shoulders

-Parallel to the target line and with the face of the club
+and the head Parallel to the target line and with the face of the club

 square to the target line.